 Electronic paper (e-Paper) combines the benefits of ink on paper with the rewritability of an information display.
-This category includes both rigid and flexible displays. e-Paper covers electrophoretic/electrochromic/electrowetting displays, flexible Ch-LCDs, and other novel reflective displays.
-Papers submitted in this category may cover topics such as new materials for e-Paper, characterization and measurement of e-Paper display performance, or integration issues specific to e-Paper displays.
+This category includes both rigid and flexible displays employing electrophoretic, electrowetting, flexible Ch-LCDs, MEMS, and other novel reflective displays.
+Papers submitted in this category may cover topics such as the characterization and measurement of e-Paper display performance, or integration issues specific to e-Paper displays.
 Backplane electronics, integrated drive electronics, drivers, applications, and user interfaces for e-Paper displays are included in the topic.

-Flexible OLED Materials, Devices and Displays
+Flexible OLEDs and Other Emissive Materials, Devices, and Displays

-Flexible OLEDs continue to be of high interest in the display community.
-Papers describing novel techniques enabling flexible OLED displays, flexible high-efficiency and robust materials, flexible encapsulation/passivation techniques and materials, manufacturing methods suitable for flexible OLEDs, and stable passive- and active-matrix flexible black-and-white, gray-scale, and full-color displays are particularly welcome.
-In addition, novel architectures for flexible OLEDs such as stacked and top-emitting OLEDs on flexible substrates, simplified device structures, and flexible OLEDs capable of enhancing optical extraction efficiency, etc., are solicited.
+Flexible OLEDs and other emissive materials such as quantum dots continue to be of high interest to the display community for more robust, rollable, or even foldable device form factors.
+Papers describing novel techniques enabling flexible emissive displays, flexible high-efficiency and robust materials, flexible encapsulation/passivation techniques and materials, protective surface materials, manufacturing methods suitable for flexible OLEDs, and stable passiveand active-matrix flexible black and white, gray-scale, and full-color displays are particularly welcome.